FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 ## Testing

-``eapol_test`` is the utility of choice when testing below are some basic config files for ``eapol_test`` which allow you to generate EAP-TTLS, EAP-PEAP and EAP-TLS requests.
+``eapol_test`` is the utility of choice when testing.
+Some basic config files for ``eapol_test`` are given below, which allow you to generate EAP-TTLS, EAP-PEAP and EAP-TLS requests.

 ### Test files